Find Affordable College Courses

 $18,897 Average Tuition & Fees

-Out-of-state tuition fees for undergraduate students at IUP are $18,897 per year.
+The average tuition and fees for an out-of-state undergraduate student at IUP are $18,897 a year.

 You’ll join some of the best and brightest minds around you if you attend George Washington University.
 The school came in at #4 on this year’s Best Value Museum Studies Schools in the Middle Atlantic Region list.
 Located in the city of Washington, GWU is a private not-for-profit college with a fairly large student population.

-Full Museum Studies at George Washington University Report
+Read full report on Museum Studies at George Washington University

 #5